mideko/homebridge-hik-alerts/README.md

 ## Description

 This [homebridge](https://github.com/homebridge/homebridge) plugin exposes the hikvision NVR alerts to Apple's [HomeKit](http://www.apple.com/ios/home/).
-Using simple HTTP requests, the plugin allows you to set the camera sensor triggers in camera ffmpeg.
+Using simple HTTP requests, the plugin allows you to trigger the camera sensor switches in camera ffmpeg.

 ## Installation

 1. Install [homebridge](https://github.com/homebridge/homebridge#installation)
 2. Install this plugin: `npm install -g homebridge-hik-alerts`
-3. Update your `config.json` file
+3. Update your `config.json` file (see below)

+## Dependency

+This plugin feed the alerts into the [Camera FFMpeg plugin](https://github.com/Sunoo/homebridge-camera-ffmpeg#readme).
+You must have set the Http Port in the Global Automation section to enable this.
+Important: Make sure that the names of the camera's are identical and that the order corresponds with the order in which the cameras are defined in the NVR.
+For each camera in Camera FFMpeg plug, also switch on the <em>Enable Motion Sensor</em> and <em>Enable Dummy Switches</em>

 ## Configuration